Medical Properties Trust: A Government-Backed 6.15% Yield

 Federal Government Help For Hospitals

 The stimulus bill contains everything the American Hospital Association was asking for to help hospitals.
 Specifically, it has provisions to redress the hospital industry's three largest cost and revenue impacts from the pandemic.
-Outside the bill itself, Congressional leaders promise more money in subsequent bills.
 Here is what the bill signed on Friday addresses,

 It increases Medicare and Medicaid compensation by 20%, to cover for the added expense associated with the unusually intensive care required by COVID-19 patients.
 It also suspends a planned 2% cut in Medicaid payments.
 Both of these measures are in addition to the previous aid bill which provided funding to cover care for uninsured patients.